Ignore The Fiction And Falsehoods - SEO Matters

 Let's face it.. the term SEO can make you go bonkers.
 Everywhere you turn, that "word" gets tossed around like a piece of loose leaf paper tumbling around on a windy day.
 Going left, going right, it's up and it's down and you never know where it's gonna land next.
 So if SEO makes you sick, who can blame you.
 It's akin to a moving target that's very hard to get a hold of.
 In spite of the challenge that is SEO, what can't be ignored is the obvious payoff.. traffic and revenue to follow.
 Oh happy days, happy days !

 No matter where you turn, there's a new agency or company sprouting up to jump on the optimization bandwagon claiming that they can help you with their services.
 However, who knows what bill of goods they are selling you.
 Are they still selling services that are pre Penguin or Hummingbird ?
 What kind of link building strategies are they utilizing ?
 Are their methods safe for your website and your goals online ?
 Heck.. are they even optimized themselves ?
 Do they know what SEO is today ?
 Do you... ?

 Does It Really Matter ?

 As ridiculous as this is.. there are people who write about such topics online that speak to the notion that search engine optimization is dead and others that make high claims that it doesn't matter anymore.
-Hmmmm.. well you can believe what you want, but from my perspective it couldn't be further from the truth, especially if you consider the following:
+Hmmmm.. well you can believe what you want, but from my perspective it couldn't be further from the truth.

 The reality is that it's better to have a percentage of 3 billion searches performed per day then no percentage of it at all.
 Regardless of what your feelings are on the subject of SEO, this is the game that we all must play if we want a piece of the proverbial traffic pie.
 Even if the way you play the game has changed, I assure you that search engine optimization still matters.